axl4life/gulp-sftp-up4-22/README.md

 # [gulp](http://gulpjs.com)-sftp-up4 [![Build Status](https://travis-ci.org/gtg092x/gulp-sftp.svg?branch=master)](https://travis-ci.org/gtg092x/gulp-sftp)

+This is a fork of gulp-sftp-up4 with some code syntax upgrade and dependencies update.

 This is fork of original gulp-sftp with little change which let us to use it with gulp 4.0 version It solve error: "TypeError: file.pipe is not a function".
 This solution is by Dan503 https://github.com/gtg092x/gulp-sftp/issues/78#issuecomment-356475605